How Much Does Animation Cost in 2026? 2D & 3D Animation Prices Explained

 According to RocketBrush and other sources:

-• Entry-level 3D (simplified models): $7,000–$10,000/min
+• Entry-level 3D (simplified models): starts at $5,000 per minute and up

-• Mid-tier product demos or stylized art: $10,000–$20,000/min
+• Mid-tier product demos or stylized art: starts at $10,000 per minute and up

-• High-end CGI (cinematic): $20,000–$50,000+/min
+• High-end CGI (cinematic): $20,000–$50,000+ per minute

 Why the spike?

-Because you’re not just drawing anymore — you’re modeling, texturing, rigging, lighting, animating, rendering, and post-producing.
+Because you’re not just drawing anymore.
+You’re modeling, texturing, rigging, lighting, animating, rendering, and post-producing.
 It’s like building a small video game or Hollywood film for every project.

 Also, rendering 3D scenes takes serious computing power and time.
 We’re talking hours of processing for just a few seconds of video.
-It’s like going from a Fiat to a Ferrari, to use an analogy.

 Great for: Product animations, AR/VR demos, architecture walk-throughs, high-end advertising.